-CRM precipitation in the grid box (Fig. 2a) starts around 1100 LT and stays very weak and localized for 3 hours.
-Then the system becomes mature and precipitation increases to 2 mm h^{-1} .
+CRM precipitation in the grid box (Fig. 2a) starts around 1100 LT and stays very weak and localized for 3 h.
+Then the system becomes mature and precipitation increases to 2 mm h $^{-1}$.
 Finally, it gradually stops after 1700 LT while the system moves southwestward out of the grid box.
-The REF simulation reproduces a similar scenario with a maximum that is a little more intense (2.3 versus 1.9 mm h^{-1}) and earlier by half an hour.
-Due to the PBL diurnal evolution and other forcing terms, the CIN_x decreases slowly and the convection scheme is triggered at 1140 LT, as soon as the CIN_x is overcome by the prescribed Just after the convection onset, the wake model generates a realistic $ALE{\rm oro}$ (Fig. 2d). cold pool as depicted by Fig. 3.
-After a rapid set up stabilizing its depth around 1300 m, the wake evolves smoothly.
-It reaches its maximum intensity (9K drop at surface and 1700 m depth) at 1600 LT in phase with the precipitation maximum and in agreement with observations, and decreases quickly thereafter.
-Wake spreading follows this evolution, resulting in an "exponential type" growth of the wake area σ_w up to 1600 LT, reaching 0.8, the maximum allowed value, at 1800 LT.
-The vapor structure within the wake δq_v (Fig. 3d) is more complex than that of the temperature $\delta\theta$ (Fig. 3b).
-It consists of a "tongue" of dry air, maximum around 1300 LT (-3 g kg-1), and centered around 850 hPa, whereas the temperature drop is maximum at the surface and decreases linearly to zero at the wake top h_w .
-While precipitation intensifies, the dry tongue weakens and elevates slowly by 50 hPa, giving rise to a thin layer of moisture close to the surface.
+The REF simulation reproduces a similar scenario with a maximum that is a little more intense (2.3 versus 1.9 mm h $^{-1}$) and earlier by half an hour.
+Because of the PBL diurnal evolution and other forcing terms, the CIN $x$ decreases slowly and the convection scheme is triggered at 1140 LT, as soon as the CIN $x$ is overcome by the prescribed ALE ${\rm oro}$ (Fig. 2d).
+Just after the convection onset, the wake model generates